VLSI-UTN-FRBA/RTLog/README.md

 -Async output handshake ports sometimes are not generated

+-Segmentation fault when design has no R2R path.
+Avoid full comb circuits for the moment

 -R2R file generation fails when the output is single bit long

 -R2R files has an extra space after delimiter, must be manually edited